dotnet/systemweb-adapters/docs/usage_guidance.md

 **Recommendation**: Ensure the API key used is a strong one and that the connection with the framework app is done over SSL.

+## Virtual directories must be identical for framework and core applications

+The virtual directory setup is used for route generation, authorization, and other services within the system.
+At this point, no reliable method has been found to enable different virtual directories due to how ASP.NET Framework works.

+**Recomendation**: Ensure your two applications have the same virtual directory